ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     Free-form description with no particular significance or syntax requirement, except for SMTP lines (see the detailed example of an SMTP line which follows).

 Prefix
     Terminal prefix associated with the line.
 As a general rule, the terminal prefix is a required field.
 It allows VIRTEL to associate a series of terminals to a line.
-Two lines cannot share the same group of terminals.
 The particular details of this field are described for each line type in the detailed examples which follow.

+    .. note:

+        **Two lines cannot share the same group of terminals**.
 Pool
     The name of a logical pool of terminals associated with the line.
 This pool is used for HTTP connections without predefined terminals
-    (see :ref:`“HTTP connections with non-predefined LU names”,<#_V459CN_ForceLUNAME>`).
+    (see :ref:`“HTTP connections with non-predefined LU names”,<#_V499AG_ForceLUNAME>`).
 In all other cases this field can be left blank.

 Entry Point
     Defines the default entry point used by the line.
 This is a required field for HTTP and SMTP lines.
 It is optional in all other cases.